crisdegraciadev/trainix/README.md

 ```

 By adhering to these coding principles and utilizing the Effect library, Trainix aims to provide a clean, maintainable, and reliable fitness tracking solution for its users.

+### Testing

+Trainix adopts a Test-Driven Development (TDD) approach to ensure robust and reliable software development.
+This strategy entails that the development process is guided by failing tests, which serve as the blueprint for code implementation and feature development.

+Currently, Trainix conducts two types of tests:

+1. **Unit Testing:** These tests focus on examining individual units of code, typically utility functions or complex data management functions, in isolation to validate their correctness and functionality.
+2. **Integration Testing (E2E API Level):** Integration tests assess the different endpoints that represent the resources, ensuring that the expected responses arrives correclty.

+Key technologies leveraged for testing include:

+- **Jest:** Jest is a widely-used JavaScript testing framework that provides a comprehensive suite of testing utilities for writing unit and integration tests.
+- **Supertest:** Supertest is an HTTP assertion library that enables automated testing of API endpoints.
+It facilitates sending HTTP requests and receiving responses, allowing for thorough testing of the API's functionality.

+The testing environment in Trainix operates autonomously, running tests in a separate instance of the application, complete with its dedicated database.
+This isolation ensures that tests do not interfere with the application's production data.

+Looking ahead, Trainix has plans to implement a continuous integration (CI) pipeline.
+This pipeline will automate the testing process, running tests with each code commit, and ensuring that only bug-free and well-tested code is pushed to the repository.
+This proactive approach to quality control will enhance the overall reliability and stability of the application.